 If you see a smaller faded box with a line made up of four moving coloured segments (just like in the photo below) then you’re already on the new version and don’t need to change anything.

-And yes, it does have to be US English - UK English or any other variant won’t work, nor will any other language.
-No doubt Google will eventually roll out support for other languages, but right now it’s US-only.
+No doubt Google will eventually roll out support for other languages, but right now it’s US and UK-only.

 The easiest way to change the setting is to open the Assistant (either by squeezing the edges of the phone, swiping up from the bottom corners, or saying ‘Hey Google’) and then tapping the icon in the bottom-left.

 On the following screen you should see your profile picture in the top-right - tap it, and then on the next screen tap on the tab labelled ‘Assistant’.
 The top option here will be ‘Assistant languages’.
-Select it, and then add ‘English (United States)’ as your language, and remove any other languages just to be safe.
+Select it, and then add ‘English (United States)’ or 'English (United Kingdom)' as your language, and remove any other languages just to be safe.